Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Correctness and Performance of the Synchronizer Algorithm

-{\em Proof.} If some correct process attempts to advance from a view $v' > v$ before $\tm{v} + 2\delta$, then by Proposition~\ref{sync:noskip}, some correct process must also enter the view $v+1$.
+\begin{lemma} Consider a view $v>0$ and assume that $v$ is entered by a correct process.
+If $\tm{v} \ge \GSTP$, and no correct process attempts to advance from $v$ before $\tm{v} + 2\delta$, then all correct processes enter $v$ and $\tl{v} \le \tm{v} + 2\delta$. \end{lemma} \begin{proof} If some correct process attempts to advance from a view $v' > v$ before $\tm{v} + 2\delta$, then by Proposition~\ref{sync:noskip}, some correct process must also enter the view $v+1$.
 By Lemma~\ref{lemma:enter-attempt}, this implies that some correct process attempts to advance from $v$ before $\tm{v} + 2\delta$, contradicting the lemma's premise.
 Thus, no correct process attempts to advance from any view $v' \ge v$ before $\tm{v} + 2\delta$, and therefore, by Lemma~\ref{lem:wish-attempt}, no correct process can send $\WISH(v')$ with $v' > v$ earlier than $\tm{v} + 2\delta$.
 Once any such $\WISH(v')$ is sent, it will take a non-zero time until it is received by any correct process.
 Thus, we have:

 { \begin{enumerate} \item[(*)] no correct process receives $\WISH(v')$ with $v' > v$ from a correct process until after $\tm{v} + 2\delta$. \end{enumerate}}

 Let $p_i$ be a correct process that enters $v$ at $\tm{v}$.
 By the view entry condition, $p_i.\view(\tm{v}) = v$, and therefore $p_i.\lastViews(\tm{v})$ includes $2f+1$ entries $\ge v$.
 At least $f+1$ of these entries belong to correct processes, and by~(*), none of them can be $> v$.
 Hence, there exists a set $C$ of $f+1$ correct processes, each of which sends $\WISH(v)$ to all processes before $\tm{v}$.